 Traditional way: You discover bug → You say “fix this bug” → AI fixes it Loop Engineering: System automatically discovers bug → System says “fix this bug” → AI fixes it Origins The evolution of this concept:

-Scene: The System Is Reliable, But Humans Are Still the Bottleneck Imagine a scenario where you have a perfect Harness system.
-AI can:
+Scene: The System Is Reliable, But Humans Are Still the Bottleneck Suppose you have a well-functioning Harness system, and AI can:

 Analyze requirements and write code Run tests and validate outputs Fix discovered bugs Optimize performance and code quality Every step works well—reliable, predictable, controllable.
 But whenever a bug is found, you must say “fix this bug.”
 Then another bug appears, and you say “fix this too.”
 Then comes a new feature request, and you say “implement this feature.”

-Chapter 9: Complete YOLO Tutorial with Rust With its three core characteristics of memory safety, zero-cost abstractions, and extreme performance, Rust has become the ultimate choice for production-grade YOLO deployment.
-In edge computing and high-concurrency scenarios, Rust’s performance advantages are particularly significant.
+Chapter 9: Complete YOLO Tutorial with Rust With its core characteristics of memory safety, zero-cost abstractions, and high performance, Rust is well-suited for production-grade YOLO deployment.
+In edge computing and high-concurrency scenarios, Rust’s performance advantages are relatively pronounced.

 YOLO-related Libraries in Rust Ecosystem Library Name Crates.io Maintenance Status Use Cases Recommendation Index ort (onnxruntime-rs) v2.0.0 Super Active Official ONNX binding, full platform support ⭐⭐⭐⭐⭐ ultralytics-inference v0.0.11 Official Maintenance Official Ultralytics Rust library ⭐⭐⭐⭐⭐ tract v0.21.0 Active Pure Rust inference engine, no external dependencies ⭐⭐⭐⭐ opencv-rust v0.94.0 Active OpenCV binding, DNN + image processing ⭐⭐⭐⭐ tch-rs v0.15.0 Active LibTorch binding, PyTorch models ⭐⭐⭐ candle v0.6.0 Super Active HuggingFace pure Rust ML framework ⭐⭐⭐⭐ Core Features Comparison: